CollinVanderbilt5/employee-productivity-analysis/README.md

 The goal is to identify key drivers of productivity deviation and provide data-driven insights into workforce efficiency.

+A Power BI Dashboard for this project is also provided, which you can see in the "images" folder.

 ## Tools & Technologies
 - Python
 - Pandas, NumPy